mprinc/vuex/docs/guide/plugins.md

 <div class="scrimba"><a href="https://scrimba.com/p/pnyzgAP/cvp8ZkCR" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

-Vuex stores accept the `plugins` option that exposes hooks for each mutation.
+Vuex stores accept the `plugins` option that <span class='definition'>exposes hooks for each mutation</span>.
 A Vuex plugin is simply a function that receives the store as the only argument:

 ``` js
 const myPlugin = store => {